DotclearNx/dotclear-blog/README.md

 tool allowing anyone to publish on the web, regardless of their technical skills.

+# Important

+**dotclear-blog** repository and **DotclearNx** are playgrounds to experiments differents things to see where dotclear can go in futur.

 ## DOCUMENTATION

-These files are part of dotclear-blog repository.
+These files are part of **dotclear-blog** repository and there're no help on it.

 For more information on Dotclear, see README file at
 - official repository <https://git.dotclear.org/dotclear/> or